Ghosh-95/Java-learning/README.md

     - [JDK by Oraclez🔗](https://www.oracle.com/in/java/technologies/downloads/)

 ## JVM
 JVM (Java Virtual Machine) is an abstract machine.
 It is called virtual machine because it is not physically exist.
-It is a specification that provides a runtime environment to run Java bytecode can be executed.
+It is a specification that provides a runtime environment to run and execute Java bytecode.

 A JVM is:
 - A specification where working of Java Virtual Machine is specified.
 But implementation provider is independent to choose the algorithm.
 Its implementation has been provided by Oracle and other companies.
-- An implementation Its implementation is known as JRE (Java Runtime Environment).
+- An implementation - Its implementation is known as JRE (Java Runtime Environment).
 - Runtime Instance Whenever you write java command on the command prompt to run the java class, an instance of JVM is created.

 JVM can performs following main tasks: